bpbwaite/redeemcore/README.md

 Every list action has certain required fields:

 + 'name': A friendly, unique name for this action. (string)
 + 'accepted_modes': The sources that can trigger this action.
 Types are 'tips', 'bits', 'subs', 'follows', and 'points'.
-Add the 'multiple-credit' option to a tips or bits action to run multiple times, based on the size of the donation. (list of string)
+See also the [multiple-credit](#Multiple Credits) option. (list of string)
 + 'cost': A number of cents, bits, or points required to run the action.
 Subscription and follow actions always run if they are one of the accepted modes. (integer or string)
 + 'exact': If false, the cost for this action is a minimum threshold rather than a strict requirement.
 Implicitly true for points-actions. (boolean)
 + 'steps': (list of objects)